 I think the focal lengths for FX lenses are actually much easier to choose from.

 But I’ve owned and sold a ton of DX lenses so I’ve been there and done that.
 I’ve bought multiple lenses that I should have stayed away from and saved my money.

 So in this article I’m going to narrow down the choices for you so that you have all your general focal lengths covered and so that you don’t go out and buy more lenses than you really need.
 It’s way more about the images you produce with your gear than the gear itself, and I think we all forget that from time to time.

-So here are my picks for the best Nikon DX lenses Nikon has in their lineup.
+So here are my picks for the best Nikon DX lenses from Nikon and third-party manufacturers.

 With a slightly narrower zoom range than some of the other wide angle options for DX cameras, the Tokina had to do something to make up for that with the 11-16mm f/2.8.

 And they did – with an extra stop of aperture.
 I think the most important thing the wider aperture gives the lens is more sharpness at equivalent apertures of other lenses.

 Compared to the Nikon 12-24mm f/4, for example, it’s noticeably sharper at f/4 at the wide end.
 Not too surprising, as most lenses get sharper as you stop down some.
 It’s not a huge difference, but worth noting.

 The Tokina 11-16mm f/2.8 is not perfect by any means – it’s pretty soft in the corners wide open, doesn’t very well with flare, and has pretty significant barrel distortion shot at 11mm.
 But when stopped down the corners get a lot sharper and the barrel distortion is can be corrected nicely in post.

 For me, I don’t care all that much about how it performs wide open because I use it mainly for landscapes.
 Stopped down to f/8 or f/11 and this thing is an exceptional performer.